Omar Abdullah: Chief Ministership

+First term as chief minister (2009–2015)

 After the 2008 Kashmir Elections, the National Conference won the largest number of seats, and formed a coalition government with the Congress party, and Omar was sworn in as the 11th Chief Minister of Jammu and Kashmir on 5 January 2009 at the General Zoravar Singh Auditorium in the University of Jammu, Jammu, raising hope amongst the people of Jammu and Kashmir who had been reeling under insurgency and violence caused by cross border terrorism since 1989.

 In 2009, Omar Abdullah was accused of covering up the rape and murder of two young women in Shopian.
 Many regarded this as Abdullah's first failure, as even moderates felt Abdullah had bowed to pressure from New Delhi.

+Abdullah with the PoI Pratibha Patil, J&K Governor N.N.
+Vohra and Indian Army Chief Gen. Deepak Kapoor at the LOC near Rajouri on 9 October 2009.

+Abdullah welcomes PM Manmohan Singh on his arrival at Jammu airport in 2011.

+Abdullah drives VP Hamid Ansari in a golf cart at Srinagar, 2012.

+Second term as chief minister (2024–present)

 At the 2024 Jammu and Kashmir Legislative Assembly election, Abdullah's Jammu and Kashmir National Conference and its allies alliance secured 49 seats allowing him to be nominated to be the new Chief Minister of Jammu and Kashmir.
 Omar Abdullah met with the Lieutenant Governor of Jammu and Kashmir, Manoj Sinha, on 11 October was sworn in as Chief Minister on 16 October 2024.

-Omar Abdullah with the President of India Pratibha Patil, Governor of J&K N.N.
-Vohra and Chief of Army Staff Gen. Deepak Kapoor at the LOC near Rajouri, J&K on October 9, 2009.

-Omar Abdullah welcomes Prime Minister Manmohan Singh on his arrival at Jammu airport in 2011.

-Omar Abdullah drives Vice President of India Ansari in golf cart at Srinagar, Kashmir in 2012.